 - Rapid changes and abnormal heartbeat (Klassen, 2008)

 - Respiratory problems (Bernhoft, 2011; Clarkson et al., 2003; Echeverria et al., 1998; Klassen, 2008; Magos and Clarkson, 2006; Syversen and Kaur, 2012; USEPA, 2016)

 Safer alternatives to amalgamWith all the advances in dental materials, technologies, and techniques that have been made, there is simply no need to be exposed to the documented toxic effects of mercury.
 Several safe, biocompatible options are available for fillings and other dental restorations, including:

 Mercury filling removal at Richmond Family DentistryWhile removing your mercury fillings is a great step towards better health, it is important to work with a highly qualified dental practitioner such as Dr. Olivia Hart to ensure your safety during the removal process.
-She takes several extra precautions in accordance with the guidelines set forth from the International Academy of Oral Medicine and Toxicology to safely and effectively remove mercury fillings without exposing you or the dental team to mercury vapors or particles.
+She takes several extra precautions in accordance with the guidelines set forth by the International Academy of Oral Medicine and Toxicology to safely and effectively remove mercury fillings without exposing you or the dental team to mercury vapors or particles.
 To learn more about our mercury filling removal process, click here.

 - Bernhoft, R. A. (2011).
 Mercury toxicity and treatment: a review of the literature.
 Journal of Environmental and Public Health, 2012.

 - Camisa, C., Taylor, J. S., Bernat Jr, J. R., & Helm, T. N. (1999).
 Contact hypersensitivity to mercury in amalgam restoration s may mimic oral lichen planus.
 Cutis, 63(3), 189-192.